Hiking day around Chamonix (haute-Savoie)

 Mountain lakes: Lac des Cheserys and Lac Blanc from Col des Montets to Flégere or shorter from Flégère and Index chair.

 If you have ever seen a picture where the whole Mont Blanc range reflects in deep blue mountain lakes, that’s here.
-Lac Blanc and the Cheserys lakes lie in the Aiguilles Rouges Nature Reserve.
+Lac Blanc and the Cheserys lakes lie in the Aiguilles Rouges Conservation Area.
 Thanks to it’s protection wild animals like ibex, mountain goats and marmots enjoy this place as much as many wild flowers like Alpenrose and Arnica.

 Distance: 11km, altitude differences: +940m, -400m (for the longer version).